-- [1] Header module (double width)
+- 1 Head module (double width)

-- [2] Header module (single width)
+- 2 Head module (single width)

-- [3] Peripheral module
+- 3 Periphery modules

-- [4] Guide rails
+- 4 Guide rails

+- 3. Start at the outer left location with the installation of your header module and install the peripheral modules to the right of this.

-• Insert the module that you are installing into the profile rail at an angle of 45 degrees from the top and rotate the module into place until it clicks into the profile rail with an audible click.
+- 4. Insert the module that you are installing into the profile rail at an angle of 45 degrees from the top and rotate the module into place until it clicks into the profile rail with an audible click.
 The proper connection to the backplane bus can only be guaranteed when the module has properly clicked into place.